leetheoiv/Portfolio/readme.md

 **Officer @ United States Air Force (Jan 2022 - Present)**

-- Utilized weapon system knowledge to determine whether ICBMs are readily availble for launch
+- Leveraged expertise in missile systems to analyze readiness statuses and availability of intercontinental ballistic missiles for launch.

-- Ensured appropriate target data was loaded correctly onto over 5 ICBMs
+- Validated accuracy of target data inputs across multiple ICBM platforms,ensuring integrity of critical launch parameters on over several fielded ICBM systems.

-**Research Assistant @ The Center for Children and Families(Sep 2021 - Jan 2022)**
+**Research Assistant @ The Center for Children and Families (Sep 2021 - Jan 2022)**

-- Scored teacher responses based on their appropriateness and effectiveness in addressing student behavior violations, such as those commonly seen in students with ADHD.
+- Served as an objective rater, scoring teacher responses to student behavior violations using a validated rubric developed by the research lab.
+Systematically evaluated response appropriateness and effectiveness for incidents common among ADHD students.

-- Collaborated with teachers to schedule observation visits and ensure the smooth implementation of the project.
+- Coordinated with teachers to plan observational data collection sessions, optimizing scheduling to maximize project data quality while minimizing disruption

 **Research Assistant @ The TIES Research Lab at FIU (Dec 2020 - Jan 2022)**

-- Created Google sheets to record relevant data from Small Business Technology Transfer (STTR) study such as monitoring participants for risk assessment in speech or self-reports, assessing participants overall adherence rate for data collection, and recording recruitment statistics
+- Created Google Sheets to systematically record and track relevant data for a research study in one centralized place.
+Specifically, I used the sheets to monitor participants' risk levels, track adherence rates to the study protocol, and log recruitment statistics, so I could monitor overall study progress and participant involvement

 - Participated in weekly team meetings related to app machine learning algorithms, app development, participant engagement, device troubleshooting, team collaboration, and recruitment strategies